Creighton Bluejays men's basketball: Tom Apke era (1975–1981)

 Assistant coach Tom Apke took over for the departing Sutton.
 Apke planned to run the same defensive schemes Sutton had: namely, a fierce man-to-man base defense, with a 2–3 zone as a change-up.
 The offense was where major changes were made.
 Apke looked to run a fast break at every opportunity, taking advantage of every shot opportunity.
 The news media was pessimistic as Apke entered his first season.
 Prognostications grew even worse after Mike Heck, Creighton's first 7 footer and a rising star, suddenly died because of an enlarged heart after the first game of the season.
 The 1974–75 Creighton Bluejays rallied after Heck's death and ended up reaching the 1975 NCAA tournament finishing with a 20–7 record.

 Apke led Creighton back to the Missouri Valley Conference in 1977 after 29 years of independence.
 He found instant success winning the 1978 conference regular and conference tournament titles and advancing to the 1978 NCAA tournament.
 The Bluejays would continue winning at a high level again returning to postseason play in the 1981 NCAA tournament.

 After the 1980–81 season, Apke accepted the head coaching position at Colorado.
 Apke spent 17 years in all at Creighton – four as a player, six as an assistant coach and seven as head coach.
 He is the only coach in school history to have led Creighton to the NCAA Tournament in his first season with the team (1974–75).
-A team captain on Creighton's 1964–65 team, Apke went on to coach the Jays to a 130–64 record from 1974–81.
+A team captain on Creighton's 1964–65 team, Apke went on to coach the Jays to a 130–64 record from 1974 to 1981.
 Three of his teams went to NCAA tournaments and another to the National Invitation Tournament.